nimrodshn/deep-learning-project/README.md

 ### Running the model
 ```
-python mainScript.py --net-type='FCN' --plot-activations=true --plot-weights=false
+python mainScript.py --mode='train' --net-type='FCN' --plot-activations=true --plot-weights=false
 ```

-the following command will run the Fully Convolutional architecture with plots of the activation functions.
+the following command will run train a  fully convolutional architecture with plots of the activation functions.

 The net types are the following:
 - FCN